 It’s easy to get swayed by sales talk if you don’t know what you want from a vehicle.
 To help you become more discerning with your search for your dream SUV, we’ve prepared some questions you should ask yourself and your salesman:

-- Size: Should I get a five-seater subcompact SUV?
+- Size: Should I get the five-seater subcompact variant?
 Compact?
 Midsize?
 Full-size?

 - Seating: Do I need only five seats?
 Seven?
 Eight or nine?
 Maybe the captain’s chair?